livinNector/mdformat-dollarmath/README.md

 An [mdformat](https://github.com/executablebooks/mdformat) plugin for  dollarmath support for gfm like markdown.

-This converts inline double dollar math to block double dollar and converts amsmath blocks to dollarmath blocks.
+This converts inline double dollar math to block double dollar to dollarmath blocks.

-To enhance support for math renderers converts `align` environment to `aligned` environment.
+To enhance support for math renderers, converts `align` environment to `aligned` environment upon specifying an environment variable.

 ## Examples